-One thing I learned really quickly photographing weddings here in the Cancun and the Riviera Maya is nearly every evening there is a beautiful breeze that comes off the ocean.
-This breeze is wonderful as it cools down the air and allows you and your guests to enjoy your wedding ceremony.
-However, if you wear your hair down, it will also blow your hair into your face and ruin your photographs if your hair is not up and/or under control.
+I learned really quickly photographing weddings here in the Cancun and the Riviera Maya is nearly every evening there is a beautiful breeze that comes off the ocean.
+This breeze is a godsend as it cools down the air and allows you and your guests to enjoy your wedding ceremony.
+However, if you wear your hair down, it will also blow your hair into your face and ruin your photographs if your hair is not pinned up and/or under control.

 If you need some inspiration, here is a link to a Pinterest Board of images we have curated that we think are great for beach weddings here in Cancun and the Riviera Maya.
 Also, you might want to check out a few of my favourite styles in our portfolio section.
 And one bride that I think really chose the perfect hair for her face, dress and day was Rachel of Rachel and Chad.

 Often when I talk about hair, I get asked if it is ok to wear a veil?
 In my opinion, I love veils and how they flow in the wind.
-They tend to look great in the wind, whereas hair just looks messy.
-However, it is important that you pin your veil into your hair as I have seen a veil fly out of a brides hair and land 20-25 feet up in a tree as she walked down the aisle with her father.
-It was fun, but not exactly what she had planned.
+They tend to look great blowing in the wind.
+However, it is important that you pin your veil into your hair as I have seen a veil fly out of a brides hair and land 15-20 feet up in a tree as she walked down the aisle with her father.

 I hope you have found this little post helpful and you are a little more prepared for your wedding.
 Please, remember to talk to your bridesmaids about this as well because it’s equally challenging to have their hair blowing in the wind during the photo session.

 Cancun Wedding Photographer